Class 3

 Welcome to Class 3

 Class 3 is a mixed year 2 and year 3 class.
-This class is taught by Miss Griffin.
+This class is taught by Mrs Eden.

 Useful Information